nickooan/ntee-db/nteedb-server/README.md

 background reaper then deletes it durably); nothing scans for expired keys, and `compact`/`reindex` drop any leftovers as they rewrite.
 Semantics to
-know: a plain `put` **clears** an existing TTL (the write replaces the record wholesale); the counter commands apply their `ttlms` **only when the call creates the key** — a live counter keeps its original deadline, and an expired one restarts from 0 with the new ttl.
-That makes `incr window 1 60000` a complete fixed-window rate limiter: the first request arms a one-minute window, requests count within it, and the window restarts after it lapses.
-One caveat: secondary indexes are TTL-unaware, so an expired key can appear in `ix`/`ixh`/`ixp`/`ixr` results until its cleanup runs — `ixrec` and `getm` already drop such keys from their results.
+know: a plain `put` **clears** an existing TTL (the write replaces the record wholesale); the counter commands **never touch a live counter's TTL in either direction** — omitting `ttlms` does NOT clear it (unlike `put`), and passing it on a live counter is ignored (create-only; the deadline never slides under traffic).
+An **expired** counter is recreated fresh by the next op, and only then does `ttlms` decide: present → the new window is armed; absent → the recreated counter is **immortal**.
+So pass the ttl on every call for expiring windows: `incr window 1 60000` is a complete fixed-window rate limiter — the first request arms a one-minute window, requests count within it, and the window restarts after it lapses.
+One
+caveat: secondary indexes are TTL-unaware, so an expired key can appear in `ix`/`ixh`/`ixp`/`ixr` results until its cleanup runs — `ixrec` and `getm` already drop such keys from their results.